tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 In the past, there have been multiple attempts at defining SNI encryption.
 These attempts have generally floundered, because the simple designs fail to mitigate several of the attacks listed in (#snisecreq).
+In the absence of a TLS level solution, the most popular approach to SNI privacy is HTTP level fronting, which we discuss in (#httpfronting).

-The current draft proposes two designs for SNI Encryption.
+The current draft proposes two designs for SNI Encryption in TLS.
 Both designs hide a "Hidden Service" behind a "Fronting Service".
 To an external observer, the TLS connections will appear to be directed towards the Fronting Service.
 The cleartext SNI parameter